LookRevProject/LookRevToken/audit/code-review/LookRevCrowdSaleToken.md

     // Accept ethers and exchanges to purchase tokens on behalf of user
     // msg.value (in units of wei)
-    function proxyPayment(address participant) payable {
+    // BK Ok - Any account can contribute ethers for tokens in return when the crowdsale is active function proxyPayment(address participant) payable {

         // BK Ok